Rob: Hope Brett doesn’t mind, I’m going to…Yeah, this is the new stuff I want to make sure I get.

 So in here you see the red; I’ve got a low revenue per visitor.
 And these aren’t the real keywords; I just kinda found and replaced.
 But I used real keyword data.
 So that tells me there’s something wrong with that specific keyword on my site.
 So that gives me an idea of something to look for.

 I also track individual conversion rates by keywords; conversions by people who actually add to cart and by people who place orders.
 And when I took this keyword sample it was $5 million.
-I took out all my domain terms, all my brand terms, because I’m going to rank for those pretty much anyway.
-Those are kind of a gimme.

-If you’re taking credit for that…Or if you have an agency doing your SEO and they take credit for traffic coming to your site using your name, you know, shame on them.
+If you’re taking credit for that…Or if you have an agency doing your SEO and they take credit for traffic coming to your site using your name, you know, shame on them.$5 million worth of keywords.
+21,000 plus keywords in this collection.
+I can’t remember how long the time period was, but it was a pretty big time period.

 I like to prioritize my SEO keywords based upon how much revenue they generate.
 This graph right here shows you traffic keywords.
 It’s my top 25 keywords when I sort them by how much traffic’s coming to my website.
 The height of the bubble on the graph over here is how much traffic.
 The size of the circle is how much money.
 So a big circle there is big money; little circle, little money.